JuliaSpace/SatelliteToolboxLegendre.jl/README.md

 - `ph_term::Bool`: If `true`, then the Condon-Shortley phase term `(-1)^m` will be included.
     (**Default** = `false`)

-### Time-Derivative of the Legendre Associated Functions
+### Derivative of the Legendre Associated Functions

-This package exports two methods to compute the time-derivative of the Legendre associated
+This package exports two methods to compute the derivative of the Legendre associated
 functions: `dlegendre` and `dlegendre!`.

     dlegendre(N, ϕ::T, n_max::Integer, m_max::Integer = -1; kwargs...) where T<:Number -> Matrix{float(T)}, Matrix{float(T)}